 For example, we may start with Moremi Game Reserve, staying near the well-known 3rd Bridge.
 Here we fall asleep to the sounds of the African bush at night - listening out for the calls of hyenas, the low rumble of lions, and the grunting of hippos.
 From the scenic Moremi, we may then head on north via Xakanaxa to camp near North Gate.
 Early morning and afternoon game drives along the wetland areas offer superb wildlife sightings.

 From North Gate, we then drive to Savuti, an area that has undergone dramatic changes over the past 30 years.
 Beginning in the 1980s the Savuti Channel began to dry-up, but today it is a lush waterway, once again, frequented by a variety of wildlife.
 The game drive options are numerous and the campsite is extremely active (keep fruit well hidden from roving elephants and meat from prowling hyenas).
 The vegetation is constantly changing, from open plains, palm trees and marshland, to dense mopane woodlands and acacia scrublands.
+Depending on conditions in the national parks we might explore the Central Kalahari Game Reserve or Makgadikgadi Pans National Park.

 During this wildlife adventure, a support vehicle drives ahead with a crew that sets up camp before the group arrives.
 We stay at fully serviced, private camps in pristine and remote wilderness areas, far from the clamber of human development.
 Get back to nature while camping in the untamed bush where we leave nothing but footprints.